Caso-source/caso-source.github.io/TryHackMe/skynet.md

 cd /var/www/html
 tar cf /home/milesdyson/backups/backup.tgz *
 ```
-I found that it backs up the website with the tar command which is a command that can be abused according to https://gtfobins.github.io/#+sudo.
+I found that it backs up the /var/www/html directory with the tar command which is a command that can be abused according to https://gtfobins.github.io/#+sudo.

 An article that also really helped me understand what was going on during this technique:
 https://www.helpnetsecurity.com/2014/06/27/exploiting-wildcards-on-linux/